Enigma-Watch/BlackPerl-Onyx-Shield/ARKIME_SETUP.md

-# 🔍 Arkime Setup Guide for CyberBlueSOC
+# 🔍 Arkime Setup Guide for BlackPerl_Onyx_ShieldSOC

-This guide explains how Arkime is integrated into CyberBlueSOC and how to use it effectively.
+This guide explains how Arkime is integrated into BlackPerl_Onyx_ShieldSOC and how to use it effectively.

 ## 🎯 Overview

 Arkime is a full packet capture and analysis tool that provides deep network visibility.
-In CyberBlueSOC, it's automatically configured to work with OpenSearch for data storage and analysis.
+In BlackPerl_Onyx_ShieldSOC, it's automatically configured to work with OpenSearch for data storage and analysis.

 ## 🚀 Automatic Setup